 Investigation and Discovery

-Our investigation may include analyzing trading patterns to identify churning, reviewing broker disciplinary history through FINRA BrokerCheck, and identifying violations of suitability requirements.
-For Walnut Creek securities litigation cases, we also conduct formal discovery to obtain additional documents and testimony.
+Our investigation may include analyzing trading patterns to identify churning, reviewing broker disciplinary history through FINRA BrokerCheck, and identifying violations of FINRA Rule 2111 suitability requirements or Reg BI (17 C.F.R. §240.15l-1) best-interest obligations.
+For Walnut Creek securities litigation cases pursued in court, we also conduct formal discovery to obtain additional documents and testimony.

 Claim Filing and Prosecution